Deploy a SQL Server Database to a Microsoft Azure Virtual Machine

 The database size limitation for this operation is 1 TB.

-This deployment feature is available in SQL Server Management Studio for SQL Server 2014.
+This deployment feature is available in SQL Server Management Studio for SQL Server 2016 and SQL Server 2014.

 This deployment feature is for use only with user databases; deploying system databases is not supported.